bictorv/chaosnet-bridge/CONFIGURATION.md

 | `tls` *host:port* | this is a Chaos-over-TLS link, client end, connecting to *host* (ip or name) at *port* (default 42042).
 Default type: fixed, cost: asynch. |
 | `chip` *addr* | this is a Chaos-over-IP link to *addr* (IPv4, IPv6, or hostname).
 Default type: fixed, cost: asynch. |

-Note that while links implicitly define a route to the subnet/host, you can only have a CHUDP link to a host, not directly to a subnet;
+Note that while links implicitly define a (static) route to the subnet/host, you can only have a CHUDP link to a host, not directly to a subnet;
 you need an additional route definition for the subnet.
 (See the MX-11 [example config](EXAMPLES.md).)